nearform/nscale-docs/tutorials/8-deploy-to-aws.md

 ##nscale on AWS
 to use nscale in AWS we need two things:

 1. An nscale management server which will manage deployments.
-2. A custom AMI with docker installed - We use this image for deploying our apps.
+2. A custom AMI with docker installed - We will use this image for deploying our apps.

 Because setting up nscale requires installing docker, we will make a custom AMI based off the nscale management server.

-##Install Docker
+##Install Docker on a Fresh Instance
 * boot up a community base VM.
 Do this using the ubuntu [EC2 AMI locator](http://cloud-images.ubuntu.com/locator/ec2/).
 We recommend using a 64-bit Trusty image.

 * connect to your newly booted VM and install docker as per the instructions [here](http://docs.docker.com/installation/ubuntulinux/)